liCells/alfred-workflow/tencent-meeting-tool/README.md

 Just type `vm`.

-Press `Enter` to quickly enter the meeting.
+Press `Enter` to enter the meeting.

+Press `Option+Enter` to copy the meeting-related information.

+Press `Shift+Enter` to copy the meeting-related information.

-Press `Command + Enter` will cancel the meeting.
+Press `Command+Enter` to cancel the meeting.

-Press `Shift + Enter` will take you to your browser to view meeting details.

 ### Quick cancel meeting